PC Engine / TurboGrafx-16 Architecture

 Rendered Sprite layer.

-The VDC contains an internal memory called Sprite Attribute Table Buffer where up to 64 sprites can be defined.
-Each entry of the table stores the independent X/Y position, colour palette, tile index and H/V flip.
-Furthermore, there’s an attribute allowing to combine a sprite with another one.
+The VDC contains an internal memory called Sprite Attribute Table Buffer, where up to 64 sprites can be defined.
+Each entry in the table stores the independent X/Y position, colour palette, tile index, and horizontal/vertical flip.
+Furthermore, there is an attribute that allows to combine a sprite with another.

 Each entry is 8 bytes long, although some space is wasted due to the 16-bit granularity.

-To top it all off, the CPU can’t access this table, so it needs to be completed in VRAM and then activate a DMA channel to copy it to the VDC (so the latter can use it).
+To top it all off, the CPU can’t access this table, so it must be completed in VRAM first and then transferred to the VDC via a DMA channel.

-Regarding limitations, there can only be up to 16 sprites per scan-line.
-On the other side, interrupts can be set so the game can be notified when there’s been a case of sprite overflow or collision.
+Regarding limitations, only be up to 16 sprites can appear per scan-line.
+On the other hand, interrupts can be configured to notify the game in case of sprite overflow or collision.

 Result